 Taking the time to detox in a safe and comfortable place has many benefits, including:

 - Reduced Physical Pain

 Are you Ready to Take the First Step?

 Stop worrying about addiction and the brain.
 Contact a detox center near you.
-The Serenity House in West Palm Beach, Florida, will ensure that you are comfortable during your stay and that you have a discharge plan that will fit with your life.
+The Serenity House in Jupiter, Florida, will ensure that you are comfortable during your stay and that you have a discharge plan that will fit with your life.
 Call 866.294.5306 today to find out more about how you can be on your way to a new sober life!